Ann Mallalieu, Baroness Mallalieu: Legal career

 Mallalieu was a barrister in the chambers 6 Kings Bench Walk.

 Political career

 Mallalieu fought Hitchin for Labour at both the February and October 1974 elections, but was defeated by the Conservative Ian Stewart on both occasions.

 House of Lords

 On 19 June 1991, Mallalieu was made a life peer as Baroness Mallalieu, of Studdridge in the County of Buckinghamshire.

 In 2004, she led the House of Lords opposition to the House of Commons' proposal to ban hunting with hounds.

 In a House of Lords debate on the European Union (Withdrawal) Bill on 31 January 2018 Baroness Mallalieu revealed she had voted for Britain to leave the European Union in the 2016 referendum.

 Personal life

-Ann Mallalieu was married to Sir Timothy Cassel, Bt, QC.
+Ann Mallalieu was married to Sir Timothy Cassel, Bt.
 They have two daughters, born 1981 and 1984.
 The couple divorced in 2006.

 Lady Mallalieu is a member of the Exmoor Hunt and the Devon and Somerset Staghounds.